The 100 (novel series): The 100: Day 21

 Twenty-one days after they land on Earth, the 100 continue to face recurring attacks from an unknown enemy.
 Octavia has been missing since the fire.
 Wells tries to maintain morale, while Bellamy tries to find his sister.
 The 100 find an Earthborn girl, Sasha Walgrove, and hold her hostage.
 Sasha tells them that they have landed in the former state of Virginia, and that there are people from the Colony who arrived before the 100.
 Bellamy believes that Sasha's people are responsible for Octavia's disappearance and demands that Sasha reveal their location.
 Wells and Sasha romantically bond, and Sasha helps Wells find food for the surviving colonists.

 In space, the people of the Colony fight to get into their drop ships as the space station's life support begins to fail; Clarke and Wells' friends, Glass and Luke, are among the people desperately trying to get to Earth.
-However, they find themselves at the mercy of Vice Chancellor Rhodes, who is willing to kill to get into one of the dropships.
+They find themselves at the mercy of Vice Chancellor Rhodes, who is willing to kill to get into one of the dropships.

 Sasha leads Clarke and Bellamy to a colony beneath the ruins of Mount Weather Emergency Operations Center.
 There, they meet her father, Max Walgrove, who is the leader of the colony.
 Octavia is at Mount Weather, having been rescued by Max and his people from a group of renegades.
 These renegades are responsible for the attacks on the 100.
 Max and his people will continue helping the 100, and will provide further support once the rest of the Colony arrives.
 At this point, they find dropships from the Colony falling from the sky.

 Wells eventually realizes that there is something familiar about Bellamy and Octavia; ultimately, he discovers that their mother was Melinda Blake, the woman his father had loved before marrying Wells' mother for the sake of his career.
 This discovery leads Wells and Bellamy to realize that they are paternal half-brothers.